catalog page tab background.jpg

 PTSW offers two twelve-week woodworking intensives, Foundations of Woodworking I and Foundations of Woodworking II.
 These programs are designed to be taken in sequence and are collectively known as our Foundations of Woodworking program.
 Sequenced together, this program is six months, or 24 weeks, of intensive woodworking study designed to build a foundational woodworking education that will serve you for a lifetime and empower your personal growth as a craftsperson.

 These courses, Foundations of Woodworking I and II, are designed to be taken in sequence for a six-month experience at PTSW.
-Each course builds upon itself and students will leave the six months with a well-rounded understanding of hand tool and machine use, joinery, and fine furniture design.
-These skills will be essential for a career in woodworking, or simply for maximizing your technical and creative fluency as a woodworker.
+Each course builds upon itself, and students will leave the six months with a well-rounded understanding of hand tool and machine use, joinery, and fine furniture design.
+These skills will be essential for a career in woodworking or simply for maximizing your technical and creative fluency as a woodworker.

 Foundations of Woodworking I